mgoplerud/gKRLS/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was one note.
-This submission attempts to correct a `clang-UBSAN` issue..
+There was one note about a new maintainer

+New maintainer:
+  Max Goplerud <mgoplerud@austin.utexas.edu>
+Old maintainer(s):
+  Max Goplerud <mgoplerud@pitt.edu>

+This is because I have changed institutions.
+I will send an email from my old email (@pitt.edu) about this to XX as per CRAN policy.

 ## Downstream dependencies